rd--/blksc3/md/notes.md

 # Guide:

-- Notes, .stc.
+- Notes, .sl.
   That notes are not stored in blocks.
-  That they specially formatted comments in .stc files.
+  That they specially formatted comments in .sl files.

 - Display, Layout.
   That the default layout rule is proportional to the size of the viewport.